 If you have experience with CAD, as many woodworkers and architects do, then you’ll love how familiar this software will feel.
 In fact, there’s a good chance you’ve already tried it out.
 The software is packed full of design features that woodworkers can use to create amazing furniture ideas.

 It’s also good for the average handy person who wants to build something for their home and features many aspects of CAD that other building trades can utilize as well.
 That means other designers, ranging from machinists to amateur hobbyists, can also utilize the great design elements included here.

 AutoDesk Fusion 360 has a few different free options, depending on your desired level of use.

-A 30-day commercial use trial is also available that comes with more features in a limited time-frame.
+A 30-day commercial use trial is also available which comes with more features in a limited time frame.

 By trying out a free version of the more involved options, you can take advantage of the trial to see if the program meets your needs.

 What design software do you use for your woodworking?
 What features make you choose it over other options?
-Let us know below!
+Let us know in the comment below!